Vincent Price: Later career

 In 1982, Price provided the narrator's voice in Vincent, Tim Burton's six-minute film about a young boy who flashes from reality into a fantasy where he is Vincent Price.
 That same year, Price provided the spoken-word sequence throughout the Michael Jackson song "Thriller", and appeared as Sir Despard Murgatroyd in a television production of Gilbert and Sullivan's Ruddigore (with Keith Michell as Robin Oakapple).
 In 1983, he played the Sinister Man in the British spoof horror film Bloodbath at the House of Death.
 He appeared in House of the Long Shadows with Christopher Lee, Peter Cushing, and John Carradine; he had worked with each of those actors at least once in previous decades, but this was the first time that all had teamed up.
 One of his last major roles, and one of his favorites, was as the voice of Professor Ratigan in Walt Disney Pictures' The Great Mouse Detective in 1986.

 From 1981 to 1989, Price hosted the PBS television series Mystery!
 In 1985, he provided voice talent on the Hanna-Barbera series The 13 Ghosts of Scooby-Doo as the mysterious "Vincent Van Ghoul", who aided Scooby-Doo, Scrappy-Doo, and the gang in recapturing thirteen demons.
 He was a lifelong fan of roller coasters, and he narrated a 1987 thirty-minute documentary on the history of roller coasters and amusement parks, including Coney Island.
 During this time (1985–1989), he appeared in horror-themed commercials for Tilex bathroom cleanser.

 In 1984, Price appeared in Shelley Duvall's live-action series Faerie Tale Theatre as the Mirror in "Snow White and the Seven Dwarfs", and the narrator for "The Boy Who Left Home to Find Out About the Shivers".
 In 1987, he starred with Bette Davis, Lillian Gish, and Ann Sothern in The Whales of August, a story of two sisters living in Maine facing the end of their days.
-His performance in The Whales of August earned the only award nomination of his career, an Independent Spirit Award for Best Supporting Male.
+His performance in The Whales of August earned an Independent Spirit Award for Best Supporting Male.

 In 1989, Price was inducted into the St. Louis Walk of Fame.
 His last significant film work was as the inventor in Tim Burton's Edward Scissorhands (1990).

-In 1990, Price recorded the narration as the Phantom for Disneyland Paris's Phantom Manor.
-After the attraction opened in 1992, though, the narration was shortly removed and replaced with one entirely in French, performed by Gérard Chevalier.
+In 1990, Price recorded the narration of the Phantom for the Phantom Manor attraction at Disneyland Paris.
+However, shortly after the ride opened in 1992, the narration was removed and replaced with one entirely in French, performed by Gérard Chevalier.
 Only Price's infamous laughter remained on the soundtrack.
-In 2018, during Phantom Manor's major renovation, parts of Price's narration were announced to be restored to the soundtrack of the attraction.
+In 2018, during a major renovation, it was announced that parts of Price's narration would be restored.
 Since the 2019 reopening, the new tracks are dual-language; Price's original excerpts as well as previously unused material from his 1990 recording comprise the English-speaking portions, while actor Bernard Alane voices the Phantom in French.